kamipakistan/tao-deepstream-installation-guide/TAO_Installation_On_PC/Docker.md

 # Install Docker Engine on Ubuntu
-To get started with Docker Engine on Ubuntu, make sure you meet the prerequisites, and then follow the installation steps.
+Before you can start using Docker Engine on Ubuntu, it is important to ensure that your system meets the necessary prerequisites.
+Once you have confirmed that your system meets the requirements, you can proceed with the installation steps.

 ## Prerequisites
 ### OS requirements